joaquinbian/joaquinbian/README.md

 ### Hi there, my name is Joaquín 👋
-- 🔭 I’m currently working on a project called E-connomy for the Henry bootcamp
+- 😎 I’m currently doing some courses and learning React Native and Typescript
--  🌱 There, i've learned this stack and i will be graduated as Full-Stack Developer!
+-  🌱 Also i graduated from Henry bootcamp!
+There, i've learned this stack and made two individual projects and a grupal project called e-connomy

 <p>
   <img src="https://cdn.worldvectorlogo.com/logos/html5.svg" width="70" height="70" display="inline" margin="20px"/ alt="html">